-Venezuela crisis: US sanctions 13 top officials - BBC News
+US hits top Venezuelans with sanctions

 A 48-hour general strike is currently under way in Venezuela, in protest at the planned vote.

+A 30-year-old man was killed on Wednesday at a protest in Ejido, in the western state of Mérida.
+The cause of his death was not initially given.

-More than 100 people have been killed in protest-related violence there, since almost daily anti-government protests began on 1 April.
+More than 100 people have been killed in protest-related violence, since almost daily anti-government protests began on 1 April.

 The unrest has further hammered an imploding economy that is running short of food and medicine.